Welcome & Chairperson's Opening Address

 Session 2:Supply Chains, Standards & Skills for Europe’s Nuclear Future

-· Activities Poland did to develop supply chain management and supplier capabilities without prior nuclear energy resources
+· Activities Poland did to develop supply chain and supplier capabilities without prior nuclear energy resources

 · Balancing localization and international supplier, plans for nuclear power plant equipment procurement